andrewchambers/ptrtar/README.md

 # TODO

 - worker pool running the upload command.
+- embed a "multihash" with each ptr so the contents can be verified.

 Possibilities:

+- A spec/header for nesting ptrtars such that they can be flattened.
 - ptrtar fuse that lazily downloads pointers to a cache.
 - example of ptrtar pointing into ipfs or bittorrent.
 - contrib scripts, 'garbage collection'